martius-lab/hitchhiking-rotations/README.md

   <img src="/assets/docs/gso_vs_svd3.gif" width="400" />
 </p>

 All experiments are implemented in PyTorch.
+A few scripts used to create figures use JAX.
 Most experiments simply use [train.py](scripts/train.py).
 Depending on which command line arguments are passed (see below), [train.py](scripts/train.py) runs different neural network regression tasks via [hydra](https://hydra.cc/).